rougin/combustor/README.md

 ## Reminders

-Prior in executing any commands, kindly ensure that the **database table is defined properly** (foreign keys, indexes, relationships, normalizations) in order to minimize the modifications after the structured code has been generated.
+Prior in executing any commands, kindly ensure that the **database tables are defined properly** (foreign keys, indexes, relationships, normalizations) in order to minimize the modifications after the code structure has been generated.

-Also, proceed first in generating models, views, or controllers to database tables that are having _**no relationship with other tables**_ in the database.
+Also, please proceed first in generating models, views, or controllers to database tables that are having _**no relationship with other tables**_ in the database.

 > [!TIP]
 > `Combustor` will generate controllers, models, or views based on the specified database schema.
 If there's something wrong in the specified database schema, `Combustor` will generate a bad codebase.